 Common Mechanical Injuries

 - Fracture: Fracture is the medical term for a broken bone.
-It can be classified as simple, compound or complete fracture.
+It can be classified as a simple, compound, or complete fracture.

 - Puncturing/Stabbing: Puncturing results when an object penetrates straight into the body and pulls straight out, creating a wound in the shape of the penetrating object.